Tom Otterness: Films and controversy

 In New York City in June 2011, the Battery Park City Authority, under Bill Thompson, rejected Otterness's lion sculptures for the area's new public library, after the sculptures were approved by 5-1 by Manhattan Community Board 1 under Chairperson Julie Menin.
 The New York Public Library disavowed any involvement with the project, noting the donation of sculptures commissioned by a private donor had not been solicited by the NYPL.
 Following the Battery Park City Authority's rejections, in 2011, there was renewed controversy over the film, with animal rights groups protesting the selection of Otterness for a major sculpture project at the Memorial Art Gallery of the University of Rochester.

 Also in 2011, the San Francisco Arts Commission terminated one of two contracts they had with Otterness.
 He had been awarded a $750,000 contract in September 2011 for a piece in the new Central Subway project; the San Francisco Municipal Transportation Agency stated they were unaware of Shot Dog Film when they awarded the contract.
 The mayor of San Francisco put the project on hold, calling the film "deeply disturbing."
 In October 2013, Lincoln, Nebraska Mayor Chris Beutler decided against purchasing a $500,000 train sculpture from Otterness for the city's West Haymarket development, after residents objected to Shot Dog Film.
 Citing the unity brought about by the city's development, the mayor said, "...the artist's past behavior in this instance has created a level of division in the community that is simply not acceptable.
 Our feeling is that it is in the best interest of the city to discontinue the contract process."

 In September 2014, freelance artist Andrew Tider added three illegal sculptures to the "Life Underground" groupings in the subway station.
 They imitated the Otterness style, a blend of whimsy and biting commentary on corruption and greed, depicting a man pointing a gun at a dog, and a distant bystander.

 Personal life

-Otterness practices tai chi, martial arts, and boxing since the mid-1960s.
+Otterness has practiced tai chi, martial arts, and boxing since the mid-1960s.
 His studio has been photographed featuring a boxing bag.
 Some early boxing fights in the 1970s were filmed as part of his no wave punk art period, and he has won prizes for his tai chi in the school of William C. C. Chen.
 He lives with the American filmmaker Coleen Fitzgibbon on the Lower East Side in New York City and in Utica, Montana.